 The Corona crisis has shown it: In many companies, professionals can do mobile work without any problems.
-Some employees even found the time spent working in home office as much productive and motivating.
+Some employees even found the time spent working in home office as much more productive and motivating.
 Flexible and modern companies should therefore develop and offer hybrid working models to be attractive to potential employees.

 8. Corporate culture with charm

 The right applicants are knocking on companies’ doors less and less often these days.
-The key is active recruiting.
+The key is actively recruiting.
 Standard rejections and hesitant responses in the application process are also out.
 Have you been able to recruit skilled workers?
 Congratulations!

 Now it’s up to you: Bind them to your company through an open and appreciative corporate culture.
 Word gets around and contributes to building positive employer branding.
 If you are active here and communicate well, the talent shortage should soon no longer be an issue.